leadedge/ofSpoutDemo/README.md

 # ofSpoutDemo
 Spout Openframeworks Demo program

-Please note that this program is not the same as the demo programs provided with the Spout distribution.
-Nevertheless it could also be useful for other purposes.
+Please note that this program is not the same as the demo programs provided with the Spout distribution, but is useful for other purposes.
 The receiver includes an image snapshot with the F12 key.
 Images are saved in bin>data.
-Default extension is ".jpg".
+Default extension is ".png" or ".tif" for 16 bit images.
 With the File menu option you can specify any name and any image type supported by Openframeworks.

 The project requires the files from the Spout SDK "beta" branch as detailed below.